 - To minimise uncertainty for staff and the FSA for reasons outlined above and in circumstances where an incident may quickly attract media coverage.

-Where we process the data as described we do so to fulfill our legal obligations in carrying out our public task, for reasons of public interest in the area of public health, for employment purposes and in line with our Data Protection and Human Resources Policies and HR COVID-19 Manager and Staff Information Pack on the FSA intranet.
+Where we process the data as described we do so to fulfill our legal obligations in carrying out our public task, for reasons of public interest in the area of public health, for employment purposes (including health and safety) and in line with our Data Protection and Human Resources Policies and HR COVID-19 Manager and Staff Information Pack on the FSA intranet.

 What we do with it